-Here’s the EASY DIY steps and tips I used to waterproof a plywood roof deck with Liquid Rubber Deck Coating.
-And, how it looks 2 years later!
+EASY DIY Steps, Video, and Helpful Tips to waterproof a plywood deck with Liquid Rubber Deck Coating.
+Works for balcony waterproofing too!

 In the Spring of 2020, I was busy, busy building a big playhouse for my kids.
 I designed it to look like a mini version of our barn.

 But, unlike the barn, the playhouse has a recessed upper deck on one half of the roof.
-So, I had to figure out how to waterproof a plywood roof deck.
+So, part of the build was spent trying to figure out how to waterproof a plywood roof deck.

 Some links on this post are affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 This post goes over how to waterproof plywood decking with Liquid Rubber Deck Coating.
 And, these steps also work for balcony deck waterproofing.